AdobeDocs/experience-platform.de-DE/help/intelligent-services/customer-ai/cai-data-governance/access-controls.md

 ---

-# Attributbasierte Zugriffssteuerung in Customer AI
+# Attributbasierte Zugriffssteuerung in Kunden-KI

 >[!IMPORTANT]
 >